|

 lab is modular and scalable, it can be easily extended if it is

+needed in the future.
 The lab experiments cover some

 of the important Internet protocols, including IP, ARP, ICMP, UDP, TCP, routing protocols (RIP, OSPF, BGP), and